Poignant scenes as Chapecoense team mourned

 The arrival of the bodies at the stadium a short time later was greeted by a deafening roar, but then the reality hit home.
 No longer could anyone be in denial as the coffins were unloaded.

-It was a visceral sight, the sheer volume - dozens and dozens - illustrating the magnitude of the disaster.
+It was a visceral sight, the sheer volume - dozens and dozens - illustrating the magnitude of the disaster

 For a small club of modest means, It had been a monumental effort bringing their heroes home and the last few yards seemed to be hardest.